Abhishek29192/bmi-next/applications/intouch/frontend/README.md

 ## Getting Started

 - First, follow the monoropo instructions (root directory README).
-You should have installed all the necessary dependencies
+You should have installed all the necessary dependencies.

 - set `AUTH0_COOKIE_DOMAIN=local.intouch` and you add these domain in yout /etc/hosts: